Monitoring and Waste Programs

 Drop-off times: 24/7

 The French Broad Watershed is home to more than 30 inactive hazardous waste sites.
 These sites contain mild to extremely significant levels of toxic pollution.
-Many of these hazardous waste sites may be polluting ground water, surface water or drinking water.
+Many of these hazardous waste sites may be polluting groundwater, surface water, or drinking water.
 MountainTrue works to review these sites to determine their threat to the region’s water quality and drinking water sources.
-We will also look for opportunities to make improvements to these sites and better protect the public.
-Find out where the hazardous waste sites are in North Carolina.
+We also seek out and engage in opportunities that make improvements to these sites and better protect the public.
+Click here to view a map of the hazardous waste sites in North Carolina.